Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

     - rz-cmn-srp/: The folder that contains artifacts to build Yocto and Ubuntu images.
       - Patches: Located in the patches/ subdirectory, these files (For example, 0001-...patch) apply for necessary modifications.
-      - Build scripts: The master script rzsbc_builder.sh automates the build process for both Ubuntu and Yocto packages, handling setup, configuration, and image generation based on user-selected build options.
+      - Build scripts: The master script rz_builder.sh automates the build process for both Ubuntu and Yocto packages, handling setup, configuration, and image generation based on user-selected build options.
       - Configuration files: site.conf, which is used to set up a specific build tag.